PolyConf: Unlocking Polymer Conformation Generation through Hierarchical Generative Models: Proposed Benchmark

 \section{Proposed Benchmark}

-In this section, we will introduce PolyBench, the first benchmark for polymer conformation generation.
-PolyBench includes a high-quality polymer conformation dataset derived from molecular dynamics simulations and offers standardized evaluation protocols for baseline methods and PolyConf, setting a foundation for progress in this important yet unexplored area.
+In this work, we have devoted considerable time and resources to developing PolyBench, the first benchmark for polymer conformation generation.
+Specifically, PolyBench includes a high-quality polymer conformation dataset derived from molecular dynamics simulations~\cite{afzal2020high} and offers standardized evaluation protocols for various methods, thus setting a foundation for progress in this important yet largely unexplored research area.